apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 The CloudStack users will notice the encrypted VNC sessions display a green bar stating the session is encrypted as in the image below.
 Also, the tab title includes ‘(TLS backend)’ when the session is encrypted.

 .. note::
-   CloudStack will give access to the certificates to the qemu group on the system depending on the distro used (for example: libvirt-qemu on Ubuntu 22).
+   CloudStack will give access to the certificates to the group defined on the /etc/libvirt/qemu.conf file (or the last one defined on the file in case of multiple lines setting a group).
-   CloudStack assumes there is only one group containing the 'qemu' substring on its name, in charge of the QEMU process set on the /etc/libvirt/qemu.conf (rather than the root user)

 Stopping and Starting VMs
 -------------------------